Philadelphia General Membership Branch Bylaws

 6. Any branch member in good standing can nominate another member, including themselves, to GMB officer positions at any business meeting or by e-mail.
 Nominations must be received at least 14 days before the election to be included on the ballot.
 All ballots shall have spaces for write-in candidates.

--Branch Secretary: Maintains a record of meeting minutes, including a written record of meeting decisions and proposals.
+a.
+Branch Secretary: Maintains a record of meeting minutes, including a written record of meeting decisions and proposals.
 Helps draft communication with members, potential members, and supporters.
 Also responsible for checking the IWW Philadelphia official voicemail and email accounts.
 The branch Secretary is also responsible for submitting annual DOL and IRS filings.
 Attends monthly and special meetings of the IWW Philadelphia GMB whenever possible.
+The Secretary shall be a secondary name on the branch bank account.
+When a new Secretary is elected, the outgoing Secretary shall arrange to remove their name from the branch bank account within thirty (30) days.

 2. Officers elected on an annual basis shall serve 12 months from the date of their election.
 No officer may serve for more than 12 months unless they have been reelected.